bruyange/bruyange/README.md

-# Hi there 👋, Bienvenu Ruyange
+# Hi there 👋, Zaneza
-I am Bienvenu Ruyange, and I do Web design, Mobile and Web development.I really enjoy learning programming languages like Typescript, Go and frameworks like React and Reack Native, as well as work in WordPess, Joomla and Wix.
+I am Zaneza, and I do Web design, Mobile and Web development.I really enjoy learning programming languages like Typescript, Go and frameworks like React and Reack Native, as well as work in WordPess, Joomla and Wix.

 ## Skills and Experience
 * ⚛️ React